Iraqi migrants caught in border tensions in Belarus fly home

 The West has accused Belarus President Alexander Lukashenko of luring the migrants to the border to use them as pawns to destabilize the 27-nation bloc in retaliation for its sanctions on his authoritarian regime.
 Belarus denies orchestrating the crisis, which has seen migrants entering the country since summer and then trying to cross into Poland, Lithuania and Latvia.

 Amid the tug-of-war, a total of 430 Iraqis have registered for flights home, according to Iraq’s consul in Russia, Majid al-Kilani.
 And 374 boarded one that left Thursday afternoon, Lukashenko’s spokeswoman Natalya Eismont said.
-The flight plans to make two stops — one in the city of Erbil and another in the Iraqi capital of Baghdad.
+The flight planned to make two stops — one in the city of Irbil and another in the Iraqi capital of Baghdad.

-Other people have moved to a nearby warehouse, which Belarusian authorities set up on Tuesday, offering mattresses, water, hot meals and medical assistance.
+Perhaps some 7,000 migrants remain in Belarus, according to authorities.
+Many have moved to a warehouse near the border that authorities set up on Tuesday, offering mattresses, water, hot meals and medical assistance.
+Poland said a few hundred people along with a few dozen tents are still at the border crossing where skirmishes broke out recently.

-That left no one at the border camps, state-run agency Belta reported Thursday.

-But in all, Eismont, Lukashenko’s spokeswoman, said as many as 7,000 migrants in total remain in the country.
+Iraqi Kurdish migrants said the warehouse was filling up fast, with not enough food or places to sleep.
+A video acquired by the AP showed men, women and children at the facility, some sleeping on blankets or sleeping bags on the floor.

+“At first, the situation was good, I mean on the first day.
+We were receiving three meals a day.
+But as more people came in from the forest, it has got more and more crowded.
+As a result, we got no dinner yesterday and no lunch today,” one young Iraqi Kurdish man said.

+The man said that everyone in the warehouse “has spent a lot of money to come here and they don’t want to go back.”

+As the situation at the border spiraled over the past week, the war of words has drawn in the EU and Belarus ally Russia as well.

-In the latest salvo in the war of words, European Union Commissioner for Home Affairs, Ylva Johansson, accused Belarus of engaging in “an act of state-sponsored migrant smuggling” and said sanctions and stopping flights to Minsk that carry migrants were “our most effective tools in this struggle.”
+In the latest salvo, European Union Commissioner for Home Affairs, Ylva Johansson, accused Belarus of engaging in “an act of state-sponsored migrant smuggling” and said sanctions and stopping flights to Minsk that carry migrants were “our most effective tools in this struggle.”

 Foreign ministers of the G-7 group of leading industrialized countries also condemned “the Belarus regime’s orchestration of irregular migration across its borders” in a statement Thursday.